Dr Sally Gibson

 I’ve been incredibly lucky and have travelled to many different parts of the world.
 Somewhere that I would very much like to visit is Easter Island.

 Which trip would you like to take from 'Unbound'?

 It’s a really hard decision to make as there are so many fabulous trips.
 I have, however, always wanted to visit Madagascar, so if I really have to choose a trip, it would be that one.

 Background and research

-Dr Gibson is Reader at the Department of Earth Sciences, University of Cambridge; a post she has held since 2012.
-Before taking on the Readership from 2001-2012 Dr Gibson was Senior Lecturer at the Department of Earth Sciences.
+Dr Gibson is Reader at the Department of Earth Sciences; a post she has held since 2012.
+Before taking on the Readership, from 2001-2012 Dr Gibson was Senior Lecturer at the Department of Earth Sciences.

 Dr Gibson's research group is focused on both field and laboratory (petrological, experimental, geochemical and geophysical) investigations in order to understand melt generation in the Earth’s crust and mantle and how this relates to surface processes.
 Key questions that their current research seeks to address fall into 4 major fields:

-- Large Igneous Proviinces: what proceses are responsible for the most voluminous outpourings of magma in our planet's history?
+- Large igneous provinces: what proceses are responsible for the most voluminous outpourings of magma in our planet's history?

 - How did Earth's sub-continental litheospheric mantle form and how has it evolved?
 How does this long-lived, rigid shell modulate the release of volatiles from our planet's deep interior?

 - Reader in Petrology & Geochemistry, University of Cambridge